Třinec: Culture

-The year's biggest event is the Hutnický den ("Metallurgy Day"), which features numerous live performances from bands and artists from all over the country and abroad.
+The year's biggest cultural event is Hutnický den ('Metallurgy Day'), which features numerous live performances from bands and artists from all over the country and abroad.
 It takes place every year in May, but was not held in 2020 and 2021.

-From 1993 to 2012, one of the oldest and most famous rock festivals in the Czech Republic, Noc plná hvězd ("star-studded night"), was held here every year.
+From 1993 to 2012, one of the oldest and most famous rock festivals in the Czech Republic, Noc plná hvězd ('star-studded night'), was held here every year.

 Sport

-The city is represented by the successful ice hockey team HC Oceláři Třinec, which has been playing in the Czech Extraliga since 1995 and has won four times.
+The city is represented by the successful ice hockey team HC Oceláři Třinec, which has been playing in the Czech Extraliga since 1995 and has won six times.
 Oceláři (Steelers) play their home games at Werk Arena, which opened in 2014 and has a seating capacity of 5,400.
 The arena also hosted the Team Czech Republic at the 2016 Davis Cup World Group.

-The city's football team, FK Třinec, plays in the Moravian-Silesian Football League (third tier of the Czech football system).
+The city's football team, FK Třinec, plays in the Czech National Football League (second tier of the Czech football system).

 The floorball club FBC Třinec has been playing in the first tier of the women's competition since 2023 and in the third tier of the men's competition.
 The team plays its home games in the Sports Hall STARS Třinec.

 Třinec also has an athletics club, founded in 1951.
 Sports that have a tradition in Třinec include orienteering, weightlifting, Greco-Roman wrestling, road cycling, and chess.